 Although I did not get to make the other recipes that were shared, Elizabeth has graciously allowed me to share any of the other recipes from the excerpt of her book.
-I have selected the Powdered Sugar Doughnut Muffins recipe to share.
-You can see a review and photos of those over at Kim’s (Gluten Free is Life).
+As I stated, I have selected the gluten-free Powdered Sugar Donut Muffins.
 I think I see a grain-free, dairy-free, refined sugar-free version of these in my future!
 Maybe even for my upcoming March Muffin Madness week at the end of the month.
 (Yes, while you’re all watching basketball games, I’ll be baking all kinds of muffins!
 Of course, I’ll share with you.
 You can enjoy a muffin while you’re watching the game!
 Double March Madness, huh?)

 Last, if the pizza piqued your interest be sure to visit Sarah (Celiac in the City) for her review.
 Oh, and she made Elizabeth’s Powdered Sugar Doughnut Muffins, too.
-And if you’d like the recipe for the No Rise Pizza Crust and Roasted Tomato Pizza, just head over to the Diabetic Foodie’s site.
+Spoiler alert … she loved them!

 - Gluten-free nonstick cooking spray

 - 1 pound gluten-free elbow macaroni (I used gluten-free penne)